There are many things you can do to help contribute to sustainability at George Brown College.

 - Share documents electronically: Instead of printing multiple sets of paper documents, share files online and keep central electronic files for your department.
 Information on how the College's Corporate File Shares works.

-- No need to print course outlines, use in-class screens and Blackboard instead: To ensure all students see their course outlines, present them in class, on the classroom and lab screens: it's a great opportunity to highlight points of particular interest.
-Or post them on Blackboard - that way, every student has access to it, including students who miss the first class, it never gets lost (or trashed), and they can refer to it throughout the semester.
+- No need to print course outlines, use in-class screens and Brightspace instead: To ensure all students see their course outlines, present them in class, on the classroom and lab screens: it's a great opportunity to highlight points of particular interest.
+Or post them on Brightspace - that way, every student has access to it, including students who miss the first class, it never gets lost (or trashed), and they can refer to it throughout the semester.

 - Don't Use Printed Course Packs: The GBC Library's collection of electronic articles are an excellent alternative to print course packs.
-Using the Library Reading List Builder, faculty can quickly and easily create lists of links to digital resources (including library journal articles, eBooks and streamed videos, or any web content), which students can access from their Blackboard course.
+Using the Library Reading List Builder, faculty can quickly and easily create lists of links to digital resources (including library journal articles, eBooks and streamed videos, or any web content), which students can access from their Brightspace course.
 Please review the instructions for creating an online reading list, and contact your Liaison Librarian if you require assistance.